Managing Projects in the Digital Age

 Upon course completion, the candidate can:

-• Explain critical success factors and ethical dilemmas in relation to project management.
+• Evaluate challenges, critical success factors, and ethical considerations in project management.

 • Teaching